 In CPU Scheduling, we have two types of scheduling, Let’s have a look at them:

 Preemptive Scheduling: In this, a scheduler may preempt a low-priority running process anytime when a high-priority process enters into a ready state.
 When scheduling takes from either of the below circumstances it is preemptive scheduling –

 - When a process switches from the running state to the ready state (for example, when an interrupt occurs).

 - When a process switches from the waiting state to the ready state (for example, at completion of I/)).

 Non-Preemptive Scheduling: In this, once a process enters the running state it cannot be preempted until it completes it’s allocation time.
 When scheduling takes place only under the below circumstances we say that the scheduling scheme is non-preemptive or cooperative.

 - When a process switches from the running state to the waiting state (for example, as the result of an I/O request or an invocation of wait() for the termination of a child process).

 - When a process terminates.

-Preemptive scheduling is better than non-preemptive scheduling or vise-versa can’t be said definitely.
-It depends on how a scheduling minimizes the average waiting time of the processes and maximizes CPU utilization.
+Preemptive scheduling is better than non-preemptive scheduling or vice-versa can’t be said definitely.
+It depends on how scheduling minimizes the average waiting time of the processes and maximizes CPU utilization.